Cerebras/modelzoo/modelzoo/transformers/pytorch/layers_api_demo/README.md

 For simplicity of the demo, we first create a dummy dataset with a small vocabulary set of 26, each representing an English letter.
 The task of the model will be simple, to produce the English letters in the right order.
 Dataset (`AlphabetDataset`) definition and train/test input dataloader are located in file [data.py](./data.py).
 We randomly create sequences of a certain length to be used to train the model on autoregressive generation.
 For example, an example pair of input and target (labels) is `input: [a, b, c, d] -> target: [b, c, d, e]`.

-# Steps to port the model
+# Modifications to the original model

 The model code from the PyTorch tutorial is put under file [pytorch_transformer.py](./pytorch_transformer.py).

-From this, only a few minor modifications need to be made as listed below:
+To make the model compatible with our layers api for later conversion, we need to make a few minor modifications as listed below:
 1. Set `batch_first` argument to be `True`.
 Currently we only support tensors with `batch_size` as the first dimension.
 2. Modified `PositionalEncoding` class to match `batch_first` by changing
 ```